abyanj/TerrainGenerator/README.md

 9. city (-city) arguments `# of cities (if 0 is the input parameter then defaults to 10)` (REQUIRED)

 To test seed reproducibility, user must keep lakes/rivers/aquifers count consistent, or not include them, which will result in the seed generating them automatically.
-For example: `-s square -e volcano -soil clay -biome canada -lakes 1 -rivers 2 -aquifers 3 -seed 10` To test the seed while specificying lakes/rivers/aquifers, # of lakes, rivers, aquifers must be kept at 1, 2, 3
+For example: `-s square -e volcano -soil clay -biome canada -lakes 1 -rivers 2 -aquifers 3 -seed 10 -city 15` To test the seed while specificying lakes/rivers/aquifers, # of lakes, rivers, aquifers must be kept at 1, 2, 3

-For example: `-s square -e volcano -soil clay -biome canada -seed 10` To test the seed, you'd use the same command and # of lakes/aquifers/rivers will automically be generated and kept consistent for the seed.
+For example: `-s square -e volcano -soil clay -biome canada -seed 10 -city 15` To test the seed, you'd use the same command and # of lakes/aquifers/rivers will automically be generated and kept consistent for the seed.